Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Case study

 \subsection{Simulation results}

 Finally, we use high-fidelity simulation results obtained using SimPowerSystems in MATLAB/Simulink to illustrate and validate the results.
 AC lines and the DC cable are modeled using the standard $\pi$-line dynamics \cite{PWS-MAP:98,JTM2015} and transformers are explicitly modeled using dynamical models.
 The simulation uses an $8^\text{th}$ order synchronous machine model with AC1A exciter model and automatic voltage regulator.
 In addition, the machine in ac~1 features a delta-omega power system stabilizer, and first order turbine model with 5\% speed droop.
-An averaged model with $RLC$ output filter and inner current and voltage loops is used to model the two-level voltage source converters (cf. \cite{TGA+20}).
-The voltage angle reference for each converter is obtained by power-balancing dual-port GFM control with the gains shown in Fig.~\ref{fig:ieee9bus.test.case}.
-Moreover, the voltage magnitude reference is obtained using standard reactive power-voltage droop with 5\% droop \cite{DSF2015}.
-Finally, the current voltage characteristic of the aggregated PV modules is modeled using the equivalent circuit shown in Fig.~\ref{fig:ieee9bus.test.case} (for details see \cite{GRR2009}).
+An averaged model of a two-level voltage source converter with RLC filter and cascaded inner current and voltage PI controllers are used (cf. \cite{TGA+20}).
+The voltage angle reference is provided by the dual-port GFM control \eqref{eq:control.law}.
+For simplicity, we use identical gains for all VSCs that result in an effective droop gain $\kappa_p$ of approximately $4.5\%$ to $8.5\%$ for converter-interfaced generation and $\kappa_v \geq 0.1$ for all VSCs (see Fig.~\ref{fig:ieee9bus.test.case}).
+Moreover, the voltage magnitude reference is obtained using standard reactive power-voltage droop with 3\% droop \cite{DSF2015}.
+Finally, the aggregated PV modules are modeled using an equivalent (see Fig.~\ref{fig:ieee9bus.test.case} and \cite{GRR2009}).

-Starting from steady-state at $t=0$~s, we simulate a load-step of $0.5$ p.u. at bus 17 and $t=5$~s, next, at $t=30$~s the power set-points of the turbine, dc source, and converters, are updated to return the system to the nominal frequency.
-The initial and updated set-points are provided in Table~\ref{tab:set.points} and the corresponding PV operating points are shown in Fig.~\ref{fig:pvcharacteristic}.
+We simulate a load-step of $0.5~\mathrm{p.u.}$ at bus 17 and $t=5~\mathrm{s}$.
+At $t=30~\mathrm{s}$ the power setpoints of the turbine, dc source, and converters, are updated to return the system to the nominal frequency.
+The setpoints are provided in Table~\ref{tab:set.points} and the corresponding PV operating points are shown in Fig.~\ref{fig:pvcharacteristic}.